LenHodgeman/digitalpersona-core/index.md

 ## Overview

-The DigitalPersona Core Components contains the core classes and functions shared by the DigitalPersona Access Management APIs.
+The DigitalPersona Core Components is a  library that provides a set of core classes and functions for the DigitalPersona Web Access.

 [Could use additional information here, but not duplicating or overlapping the main content on the Overview page.]